eignnx/cargo-gui/README.md

 **NOTE:** Currently, `Run` doesn't support streaming output from your executables!
 If you're trying to run a never-ending task (like a server), you will just never get a response back unless there's an error.
 This is because `cargo-gui` is waiting for your program to finish before showing you the output.
 See [this github issue](https://github.com/eignnx/cargo-gui/issues/2) if you have suggestions on how to fix this!

 If building, testing, or checking your program results in compilation errors, they will be displayed in a paginated format below.
 You can used the pagination navbar to see the `Next`, `Previous`, `First` and `Last` compilation errors.
 You can also use the left and right arrow keys on your keyboard to go to the next and previous errors.

+## Contributing
+Contributions are welcome!
+Please check out [CONTRIBUTING.md](https://github.com/eignnx/cargo-gui/blob/master/CONTRIBUTING.md) for instructions on how to get involved.